corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/setup/corda-configuration-file.md

   `autoAcceptEnabled`
     This flag toggles auto accepting of network parameter changes.
     If a network operator issues a network parameter change which modifies only auto-acceptable options and this behaviour is enabled then the changes will be accepted without any manual intervention from the node operator.
-    See :doc:`network-map` for more information on the update process and current auto-acceptable parameters.
+    See [Network map](../../network/network-map.md) for more information on the update process and current auto-acceptable parameters.
-    Set to ``false`` to disable.
+    Set to `false` to disable.

     *Default:* true